-There’s no doubt that summer is peak season for Yosemite.
-It makes sense; many roads shut down in Yosemite in winter due to snow, making some of the highlights of the park inaccessible.
 Plus, the chilly weather can turn off many who seek an escape from the cold for their winter holiday.
-But if you’re willing to weather the storm (figuratively and literally), there’s nothing like visiting Yosemite in winter.
+But if you’re willing to weather the storm (figuratively and literally), there’s nothing like visiting this incredible national park in winter.

 Yosemite Weather in Winter

 Winters in Yosemite are cold and often snowy, with the average temperature floating between a low of 25°F (-4°C) and a high of 50°F (10°C).
 Though you’ll have to pack snow boots and a good winter coat, don’t let the chilly weather discourage you.
-Yosemite covered in snow is one of the most spectacular natural wonders in the United States and well worth a visit.

 The bulk of the snowfall happens in December, January, and February, though it often carries into March and sometimes even April.
 You’ll want to keep an eye on the weather before visiting, as getting stuck in Yosemite during a snowstorm can be a logistical challenge.

-However, if you come when the sky is cloudless and sunny, but the mountains capped in white, there’s nothing better.
+However, if you come when the sky is cloudless and sunny, but the mountains are capped in white, there’s nothing better.

-Driving in Yosemite in Winter
+Winter Driving in Yosemite

 That said, many of the roads that take you deeper into the park, such as Tioga Road and parts of Highways 108 and 4, are often closed due to snow from mid-November to late May or June.
-Keep this in mind when planning a LA to Yosemite road trip or if driving from San Francisco to Yosemite.

 Depending on how intense the snowfall has been, tire chains may be required in both Yosemite and nearby towns leading into the park.
-The winter infrastructure in Yosemite makes it easy to drive around the park once you get there, but keep track of the road closures leading up to your trip so you know where you can go.
+The winter infrastructure makes it easy to drive around the park once you get there, but keep track of the road closures leading up to your trip so you know where you can go.

 As with any snowy environment, be prepared for icy conditions.
 This can be especially relevant in the morning when any snowmelt from the day before may have frozen into black ice across the roads.